Theatre of China: Ming dynasty

-Professional public troupes did not thrive until Ming elite class start to collapse.
+Professional public troupes did not thrive until Ming elite class started to collapse.
 Due to the Ming's Confucian influence of gender separation, public theatres were dominated by males.
 Confucian influences extended to the plays; Ming plays often conveyed Confucian teachings, especially in private theatre troupes.
 For instance, as women desired more equality towards late Ming, Wang Tingne wrote a play called Shi Hou Ji (狮吼记) that emphasized male authority over women.

 The standard types of Ming actors includes Cai, Hui, and Zhi.
 Cai is extraordinary talent, and Hui is the wisdom that enables them to utilize their skills with flexibility.
 The most important one is Zhi, the ability to combine practical and abstract beauty on stage.
 As for techniques, the actors needed to excel in singing, dancing, and role-playing.
 These actors developed outstanding singing and dancing techniques to serve the ultimate goal of creating a character.